puppetlabs/relay-rfcs/content/0006-integration-layout/rfc.md

    it increasingly easier to produce and consume actions.
 2. We have a dynamically-generated library of actions that exposes all relevant metadata.
-3. Our `relay devel` CLI command supports managing an integration layout.
+3. Our `relay integration` CLI command supports managing an integration layout.

 ## Future possibilities